 RinP provides public service contracts on behalf of government departments and other public bodies (e.g. Department for Work & Pensions, Driver and Vehicle Standards Agency, National Citizen Service Trust, local authorities etc.) These contracts are either solely financed by public funds or co-financed with the European Social Fund.
 RinP is also sub-contracted by other organisations to deliver public services on their behalf.
-RinP public services are focused on the provision of employment, skills and training services, youth services, and health and wellbeing.
+RinP public services are designed to (i) support disadvantaged people into sustainable employment; (ii) support people to gain the skills they need to enter and progress in employment; (iii) assist and inspire young people to fulfil their potential; and (iv) improve employees’ health and wellbeing through RinP.

 RSR’s supply chains are limited to those individuals and organisations who provide RSR with the goods and services needed to operate its business, such as stationery and IT equipment, and other recruitment agencies which may be engaged as support suppliers to clients who outsource the management of their recruitment needs to RSR.

 RSR audits its supply chain to ensure that umbrella companies are affiliated to the FCSA or Professional Passport.
 RSR is also committed to transparent supply chains through its commitment to the JobsAware initiative.